Towards quantized complex numbers: $q$-deformed Gaussian integers and the Picard group: The -deformed Picard group

-\bigbreak {\bf Acknowledgements}.
 The idea to use the modular group to determine the first $q$-deformed complex numbers is due to Sophie Morier-Genoud; I am grateful to her for many fruitful discussions.
 It is a pleasure to thank Dimitry Leites, Sergei Tabachnikov and Alexander Veselov for helpful comments and friendly encouragement.
+I am grateful to the referees for useful and constructive comments.
 This paper was partially supported by the ANR project ANR-19-CE40-0021.